 Grow it wisely; be proactive, strategic, diversify, pay it forward, be dedicated, keep in touch, and use social media!

 Did you know that when you make a donation to charity, your brain acts in a similar way to when you are having sex or eating chocolate?
 It’s true.
 According to studies, our brains are built for generosity.
-In addition to that, we’re also much more successful when we show gratitude.
-This is all human interaction.
-This is not anything robots can give us.
+We’re also much more successful when we show gratitude.
+This is human interaction—not anything robots or algorithms can give us.
 Forget the dollar, or the bitcoin, we’re talking about social currency.

-In their study on social currency, the consulting company Vivaldi Partners defined social currency as the extent to which people share the brand or information about the brand as part of their everyday social lives at work or at home.
-This sharing helps companies to create unique brand identities and earn permission to interact with consumers or customers.
-In today’s age, building social currency is an important investment companies can make to create value for themselves.
-It drives brand loyalty, creates a premium price, raises brand awareness, and, most importantly, it’s a brand worth sharing with their friends.
-It all leads to “real” currency ($$$)!
+In their study on social currency, the consulting company Vivaldi Partners defined social currency as “the extent to which people share the brand or information about the brand as part of their everyday social lives at work or at home.”

 For example, after watching “The Minimalists” documentary on Netflix, I bought into the idea of cutting back on material possessions.
 My wife and I both cleared out our closets, we stuck with clothes that we always wore, we donated the ones we bought but never fit properly.
-It was fun.
-I didn’t stop there.
+It was fun—and it didn’t stop there.

-The point here is in order to truly grow your brand, you need to be a real human.
-You need to invest in people.
-You need to be a “naked” brand.
-You need to be honest, flawed, and vulnerable.
 Why?
-People believe in you.
-Millennials are too smart.
+People believe in people.
+Millennials and Gen-Z are too smart.
 They grew up with branding and being told what to buy.
 What they want is what we all want — to believe in something special, to be a part of something that, hopefully, just maybe, changes the world, even if it’s just our own little world.